on this page

 - medical rules.

-We use medical rules to assess how your condition affects you.
-Read more about medical rules.
+Medical rules help us assess how your condition affects you.

 You can use our DSP pre-claim guide to help you decide whether to claim DSP.
 It won’t tell you if you’ll get DSP.

-You can still access services under the National Disability Insurance Scheme (NDIS) if you’re getting or claiming DSP.
+You can claim or still access services under the National Disability Insurance Scheme (NDIS) if you’re claiming or getting DSP.

-Keep in mind, if you can’t get DSP, you may be able to get other payments.
+You may still be able to get other payments.

 We can help you work out if you may be able to get Disability Support Pension (DSP).